cardano-foundation/docs-cardano-org/explore-cardano/understanding-the-delegation-mechanism.md

-# Understanding the delegation mechanism
+# Understanding the Delegation Mechanism

 As Cardano is a proof-of-stake system, owning ada not only allows you to buy goods or services, but also confers upon you the right and obligation to participate in the protocol and create blocks.